A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

 * Lexicology:
 Lexical analysis determines the underlying meaning or sense of individual words, typically bylookup in a dictionary called a lexicon.

-##### As you can see all of these components must be taken into account in order to gain complete understanding of amessage
+#### As you can see all of these components must be taken into account in order to gain complete understanding of amessage.